-Before joining the Career Center team, she worked in human resources, recruiting and sales at companies in both Los Angeles and Boston and as an admissions representative for her alma mater.
+Before joining the team, she worked in human resources, recruiting and sales at companies in both Los Angeles and Boston and as an admissions representative for her alma mater.
 On campus, Abby is a member of the Harassment and Sexual Misconduct Board (HSMB) and is on the Student Emergency Aid Society (SEAS) committee.
 Abby received a BA from William Smith College and an MFA from Antioch University, Los Angeles.

-Shannon joined the Career Center staff as the Front Desk Coordinator in January 2005.
+Shannon joined the staff as the Front Desk Coordinator in January 2005.
 In August 2008, she took the position of Publicity & Programming Coordinator and took an elevated role in 2012 as the Assistant Director of Publicity and Programming.
-It is Shannon's goal to work creatively to send the messages of the Career Center to students by using email, social media and the Career Center daily publication, The Inside Track.
-She is also responsible for coordinating employer visits and publicizing recruiting opportunities.
+It is Shannon's goal to work creatively to send the messages of the Career and Life Outcomes Center to students, alumni and parents by using email, social media and the Career Center daily publication, The Inside Track.
+She is also responsible for administering the Summer Internship Funding program.
 Shannon recently completed her Associates Degree in Applied Sciences from Herkimer County Community College with a major in Marketing.
-She also has over 20 years of experience of working in a corporate setting in which she learned the importance of customer service and professionalism.